Cracking the Code: What Are Mutations?

 - Somatic Mutations: Fueling Cancer’s Fire

 - CancerImagine your body as a well-organized society, where each cell plays a specific role.
 Cancer disrupts this harmony, as a group of cells goes rogue, breaking the rules of normal growth and function.
-These renegade cells multiply uncontrollably, forming tumors… Read More often arises from the accumulation of somatic mutations within a single cell.
+These renegade cells multiply uncontrollably, forming tumors that invade and damage surrounding tissues.
+Origins of the Word… Read More often arises from the accumulation of somatic mutations within a single cell.

 - These changes can disrupt normal cell growth and lead to uncontrolled proliferation, culminating in tumorA tumor is a lump or abnormal mass of tissue that grows in the body.
 It’s like a bump that shouldn’t be there.
 While some tumors are harmless, others can be serious and even life-threatening.
-Here’s a breakdown to help… Read More formation.
+Here’s a breakdown to help you understand them better: The Root of the Word: The… Read More formation.

 - Somatic Mutations: The Mark of Time